mrolystone-art/form.html/README.md

-Project Title
+# Project Title
-# registration form & contact information
+ Registration form & contact information

 # Project overview
 This form is ment to collect infomation.The form implies the semantic html practice,proper documentation and clear documentation.